nushell/nushell.github.io/book/plugins.md

 Core plugins are typically distributed with the Nushell release and should already be installed in the same directory as the Nushell executable.
 If this is the case on your system, core plugins should be using correct `nu-plugin` protocol version.
 If your package management system installs them separately, please make sure to update the core plugins whenever Nushell itself is updated.

 ::: tip Installing using Cargo
-For example, when installing or upgrading Nushell directly from crates.io using `cargo install nu`, the corresponding core plugins for that version may also be installed or updated using `cargo install nu_plugin_<plugin_name>`.
+For example, when installing or upgrading Nushell directly from crates.io using `cargo install nu --locked`, the corresponding core plugins for that version may also be installed or updated using `cargo install nu_plugin_<plugin_name> --locked`.

 To install all of the default plugins, from within Nushell run: